meghanamule/ms3/README.md

 Step 6: Import the project into studio

-Step 7: Use the postman collection to run the project.
+Step 7: Use the postman collection to run the project available in the root of repo.